amartyabose/amartyabose.github.io/content/positions/index.md

       title: Openings
       text: |
         ## Post-doctoral Researchers
-        We are currently looking for a highly motivated and talented post-doctoral candidates with background in either Physics or theoretical and computational Chemistry interested in addressing challenging problems.
-If you think you are interested and a good fit, contact [Amartya]({{<relref "/authors/amartya">}}) with your CV and a project proposal.
+        ~We are currently looking for a highly motivated and talented post-doctoral candidates with background in either Physics or theoretical and computational Chemistry interested in addressing challenging problems.
+If you think you are interested and a good fit, contact [Amartya]({{<relref "/authors/amartya">}}) with your CV and a project proposal.~

+        There is no Post-doctoral vacancy right now.
+Please check back later!

         ## PhD Students
         Interested PhD students should come through the regular entrance examination for TIFR, conducted annually in December.

         ## Project Students
-        Positions are available for Junior Research Fellows (JRFs), and Master's students interested in doing their thesis.
+        Positions are available for ~Junior Research Fellows (JRFs), and~ Master's students interested in doing their thesis.
 Please contact [Amartya]({{<relref "/authors/amartya">}}) with your CV.
     design:
       columns: '1'
       # background: